wp-statistics/wp-statistics/readme.txt

 Also, if your running an internal test site with non-routable IP addresses (like 192.168.x.x or 172.28.x.x or 10.x.x.x), these addresses will come up as unknown always.

-= I was using V3.2 and now that I've upgraded my visitors and visits have gone way down? = The webcrawler detection code has be fixed and will now exclude them from your stats, don't worry, it now refelcts a more acurate view of actual visitors to your site.
+= I was using V3.2 and now that I've upgraded my visitors and visits have gone way down? = The webcrawler detection code has be fixed and will now exclude them from your stats, don't worry, it now reflects a more accurate view of actual visitors to your site.

 == Screenshots ==
 1. View stats page.